Compression and encryption overview

 Decompressing/Decrypting files without S3 Browser

-You can use free open-source archiver 7-zip:
+You may use free open-source archiver 7-zip:

 1. Start 7-zip archive manager, select the file(s) and click ExtractHow to decompress/decrypt files using 7-zip